icanjs/auth-component/readme.md

 - `error` {String} The error message to display.
 - `clearError` {Function} a function that can be called to clear the error message.

-## Buttons
+## Beautiful, Scalable Buttons

-A Generic button and a bunch of ready-to-use buttons are included.
-There is a buttons demo included.
-Start an http-server in the root, and check out [http://localhost:8080/src/buttons/buttons-demo.html](http://localhost:8080/src/buttons/buttons-demo.html).
+A Generic button and a bunch of hand-tailored, scalable buttons are included.

 ### Generic Auth Button